Back to All Events

 Rebekah Enoch is the Museum Administrator at The Wren's Nest, the historic home of author and journalist Joel Chandler Harris.
 A cultural center, Victorian-era house museum, and National Historic Landmark in Atlanta's West End neighborhood, The Wren's Nest champions storytelling and cultivates readers and writers through educational and cultural programming.
 Learn more at wrensnest.org.

 Robert Thompson, owner of Insight Cultural Tourism, is a local historian who offers comprehensive historical walking tours.
 Insight Cultural Tourism is a local tourism company that has been conducting tours primarily in the West End neighborhoods since 2014.
-We have done history tours, art tours, and Community Garden tours.
-We were the recipient of a $100,000 grant from the Atlanta Beltline Partnership in 2017.
-We have also developed and conducted tours for The Wren’s Nest Museum, Spelman College, the Hammonds House Museum, Georgia stand up, Plywood People and the Atlanta Food Bank
+They conduct history, art, and Community Garden tours, and were the recipients of a $100,000 grant from the Atlanta Beltline Partnership in 2017.
+They have also developed and conducted tours for The Wren’s Nest Museum, Spelman College, the Hammonds House Museum, Georgia stand up, Plywood People, and the Atlanta Food Bank.

 The Details: